geut/choo-slides/README.md

 module.exports = slides
 ```

-Finally, you should include this file in your choo app, and use it.
+Finally, you should include this file in your choo app and `use` it.

 ```javascript
 const chooSlides = require('@geut/choo-slides')